farhannaqib/farhannaqib/README.md

 #### Research -
 - [SpECTRE](https://github.com/farhannaqib/spectre): An open-source tool for solving problems in astrophysics and gravitational physics.
 Worked on as an undergraduate researcher at the Numerical Relativity Group @ Cornell University

-#### Personal Projects -
-- [OpenGrapher](https://github.com/farhannaqib/OpenGrapher): A custom graphing GUI that uses OpenGL to graph functions
-- [ScrapeAP](https://github.com/farhannaqib/ScrapeAP): A webscraping script that informed you of AP test scores in 2021
-- [Efficient Calculator](https://github.com/farhannaqib/efficient-calculator): A calculator that runs efficiently

-#### Class and Group Projects -
+#### Projects -
 - [OCRaml](https://github.coecis.cornell.edu/sh2276/ocraml): An OCR tool powered by a perceptron in OCaml for CS 3110 (available to Cornell students/faculty/staff)
 - DSLabs: A series of projects, including a multi-server Paxos implemention, done by sitting through lectures in CS 5414 - Distributed Computing Principles (available on a private repo)
 - critterworld: A critter simulator GUI that uses custom language and parsing rules to simulate environments, made for CS 2112 (available on a private repo)
+- [OpenGrapher](https://github.com/farhannaqib/OpenGrapher): A custom graphing GUI that uses OpenGL to graph functions
 - [sos](https://github.com/farhannaqib/sos): A minimalist operating system designed to run on a Raspberry Pi 4
 - Secure Bootloader: A virtual bootloader to deliver encrypted firmware updates, designed for the Beaver Works Summer Institute program (available on a private repo)
+- [ScrapeAP](https://github.com/farhannaqib/ScrapeAP): A webscraping script that informed you of AP test scores in 2021
+- [Efficient Calculator](https://github.com/farhannaqib/efficient-calculator): A calculator that runs efficiently

 ### Coursework
 - CS 4780: Introduction to Machine Learning